 The lower cap applies to all other instances of medical malpractice.

-The limitations on noneconomic damages are adjusted annually by the State of Michigan Department of Treasury based upon the annual percentage change in the consumer price index.
-The reported annual change in the Detroit consumer price index for the 2021 calendar was 4.3%.
+The State of Michigan Department of Treasury adjusts the limitations on noneconomic damages annually based upon the annual percentage change in the consumer price index.
+The reported annual change in the Detroit consumer price index for the 2022 calendar year was 8.2%.
 The full certification of the Department of Treasury can be found here.

 Please contact Tony Pignotti at 734.742.1800 or firstname.lastname@example.org for additional information on this or other medical malpractice issues.